 Summary and My Work

 It’s important to note that while ACT psychotherapy can benefit individuals with many challenges, I often used it as part of an integrated approach combined with interventions such as exposure and response prevention (ERP), cognitive-behavioral therapy (CBT), and humanistic approaches.
-I use ACT psychotherapy in some specialty services, including fear of flying therapy and fear of public speaking treatment.
+I use this approach in some specialty services, including fear of flying therapy and fear of public speaking treatment.
 I also often weave this therapeutic approach into my group treatment offerings.

 Acceptance and commitment psychotherapy can be delivered virtually or in-person.
 It can be part of couples treatment and family therapy, though it is often used with individual treatment.